dk808hth/HTH_MN_SCRIPT/README.md

 Once the script is finished it will give you instructions on what to do on local wallet's masternode conf.

 *note: To get the TxID and Output for your collateral go to debug console and enter `masternode outputs` after you send your collateral.

+Courtesy of AltTank forked by dk808 for HTH